Kai Franz

 When Kai was 6, he was given a C64.
 Instead of the ABC he was subjected to the ASDF_JKLMO.
 Carving a cave out of the earth with a tablespoon, he won a neighborhood kids competition at the age of 8, very much to the discomfort of the local police.

-Though his corporeal and mental development was ranked normal, in grade 1 he was pulled out from being a first grader and relocated into academia’s earliest interstitial space called Vorschule, a contemporary liberal politics’ threshold in between Kindergarten and elementary school (he refused to follow the good reasoned, tedious orders of his teacher).
+Though his corporeal and mental development was ranked normal, in grade 1 he was pulled out from being a first grader and relocated into academia’s earliest interstitial space called Vorschule, a contemporary liberal politics’ threshold between Kindergarten and elementary school (he refused to follow the good reasoned, tedious orders of his teacher).

 Kai’s Christmas tree at the age of 9 had his first 8MB ram personal computer (PC).